dotnet/orleans/Getting-Started-With-Orleans/Developing-a-Grain.md

  A grain cannot be explicitly created or deleted.
 It always exists “virtually” and is activated automatically when a request is sent to it.
 A grain has either a GUID or a long integer key within the grain type.
 Application code creates a reference to a grain by calling the GetGrain(Guid id) or GetGrain(long id) static factory methods for a specific grain identity.
 GetGrain() call is a purely local operation to create a grain reference.
 It does not trigger creation of a grain activation and has not impact on its lifecycle.
 A grain activation is automatically created by the Orleans runtime upon a first request sent to the grain.

  A grain interface must inherit from IGrain.
-The GUID or long integer key of a grain can later be retrieved via the IGrain.GetPrimaryKey()IGrain.GetPrimaryKeyLong() extension methods respectively.
+The GUID or long integer key of a grain can later be retrieved via the IGrain.GetPrimaryKey() or IGrain.GetPrimaryKeyLong() extension methods respectively.

 ## Defining the Grain Interface